How Long Are Hockey Helmets Good For?

 • HECC certification expires

-How To Maintain Your Hockey Helmet
+Maximize Your Hockey Helmet Lifespan

 • Clean it after each use, with warm water